AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ## Updating Environments {#updating-dev-environment}

-As a cloud-native service, updates of your staging and production environments within production programs are automatically managed by Adobe.
+As a cloud-native service, updates of your development, staging and production environments within production programs are automatically managed by Adobe.

-However, updates to development environments and to environments in sandbox programs are managed within the programs.
+However, updates to environments in sandbox programs are managed within the programs.
 When such an environment is not running the latest publicly available AEM version, the status on the **Environments** card on the **Overview** screen of the program shows **Update Available**.

 ![Environment update status](assets/environ-update.png)